ohir/terminator-ohirs/README.md

   - [ ] remove layouts list from the preferences window
   - [ ] remove configobj dependency: make python3 config base first, then
         port whole terminator to python3.
+  - [ ] Add either profile chooser to the local menu
+  - [ ] or make per terminal preferences accessible from the local menu.

 ### appearance fix